As social media platforms have expanded, youth, in particular, seem to be less happy.

 People can form social connections and stay connected even when they are on the go through social media.

-However, allowing these platforms to take over every aspect of our lives can be harmful and lead to mental health issues such as depression and anxiety.
+However, allowing these platforms to take over every aspect of our everyday life can be harmful and lead to mental health issues decreased life satisfaction, triggered depressive symptoms, and Facebook envy.

 3. Social media and harmful trends